 - 7.8.4.3 Transformation This specifies how the raw 0-1023 number the MS3Pro sees internally should be turned into something meaningful to you.
 These are your options. - Raw just the raw 0-1023 number.
 This is mostly of use for troubleshooting. - Linear apply a linear conversion from 0V to 5V values.
-This is appropriate for many sensors - Same as MAP if you have an identical pressure sensor as the main MAP sensor - · Same as CLT if you have an identical temperature sensor and bias resistor as the main CLT sensor - · Same as MAT if you have an identical temperature sensor and bias resistor as the main MAT sensor - Same as EGO if you have an identical EGO calibration as the main EGO sensor - Same as MAF if you have an identical Mass Air Flow sensor as the main MAF sensor calibration - GM calibration if you have a GM temperature sensor and standard (2490 ohm) bias resistor - Production calibration and beta calibration Used for MS3Pro internal temperature.
+This is appropriate for many sensors - Same as MAP if you have an identical pressure sensor as the main MAP sensor - Same as CLT if you have an identical temperature sensor and bias resistor as the main CLT sensor - · Same as MAT if you have an identical temperature sensor and bias resistor as the main MAT sensor - · Same as EGO if you have an identical EGO calibration as the main EGO sensor - Same as MAF if you have an identical Mass Air Flow sensor as the main MAF sensor calibration - GM calibration if you have a GM temperature sensor and standard (2490 ohm) bias resistor - Production calibration and beta calibration Used for MS3Pro internal temperature.
 A few early units use the "beta" setting; all others should use "production". - 7.8.4.4 0V, 5V value These are only used with the Linear transformation. - 0V value specifies the number you want to see when 0V is applied - 5V value specifies the number you want to see when 5V is applied

 Many sensors specify output at other voltages, e.g. some data sheets advise pressure at 0.5V and 4.5V.
-This needs to be converted to the 0V and 5V values using a calculator.
+Firmware version 1.6 and higher has an option to directly input 0.5-4.5v sensor data, but for earlier firmware versions his needs to be converted to the 0V and 5V values using a calculator.